NextronSystems/thor-manual/core/licensing.rst

    Settings > API Key

+The ``--portal-api-key`` parameter accepts either the API key of your portal user or a download token for one of your contracts.

 THOR can retrieve an appropriate license at scan start using the built-in ``--portal-api-key`` and ``--portal-contracts`` parameters.
 The ``--portal-contracts`` parameter is optional.
 Use it if you want